 Value-added tax (VAT) in the Philippines is set at 12% and applies to most goods and services.
 In addition, there are specific taxes for certain products:

-Corporate and individual taxation in the Philippines involves various obligations, deadlines, and potential incentives.
+Corporate Income Tax Rate in the Philippines involves various obligations, deadlines, and potential incentives.
 For corporations, the RCIT, MCIT, dividends taxation, and other applicable taxes must be paid on time to avoid penalties.
 For individuals, including expats, compliance with income tax laws is essential.
 The Ease of Paying Taxes Act aims to simplify these processes, benefiting businesses and individuals alike.

 We have a highly experienced team of corporate tax experts who are well-versed in navigating the complex tax landscape in the Philippines.
 Whether you’re a local business or a foreign investor, our professionals can guide you through obtaining the correct business taxes tailored to your specific needs, ensuring compliance with all relevant regulations.
 Our comprehensive services are designed to minimize risks and optimize tax strategies for your business.
 To schedule an initial consultation with one of our tax or experts, feel free to contact us through any of the methods listed below: